 - Box A Did you complete federal Schedule C, D, E, or F and claim or receive any of the following (Note: If your business gross receipts are less than \$1,000,000 from all trades or businesses, you do not have to report alternative minimum tax (AMT).
-For more information, see line 61 instructions.): - Accelerated depreciation in excess of straight-line - Intangible drilling costs - Depletion - Circulation expenditures - Research and experimental expenditures - Mining exploration/development costs - Amortization of pollution control facilities - Income/loss from tax shelter farm activities - Income/loss from passive activities - Income from long-term contracts using the percentage of completion method - Pass-through AMT adjustment from an estate or trust reported on Schedule K-1 (541)

-Yes Get and complete Schedule P (540), Alternative Minimum Tax and Credit Limitations - Residents.
-See "Order Forms and Publications."

-No Go to Box B.
+For more information, see line 61 instructions.): - Accelerated depreciation in excess of straight-line Intangible drilling costs - Depletion - Circulation expenditures - Research and experimental expenditures - Mining exploration/development costs - Amortization of pollution control facilities - Income/loss from tax shelter farm activities - Income/loss from passive activities - Income from long-term contracts using the percentage of completion method - Pass through AMT adjustment from an estate or trust reported on Schedule K-1 (541), Beneficiary's Share of Income, Deductions, Credits, etc. - Yes Get and complete Schedule P (540), Alternative Minimum Tax and Credit Limitations Residents.
+See "Order Forms and Publications." - No Go to Box B.